top of page

 ARTISTS STATEMENT

 My work evolves from an intimate connection to place and reflects a deep sense of discovering and knowing that place.
-Influenced and taught by the Modernist Prairie artists of the of the day, my connection to fine art was through the Mendel Art Gallery, private art collections and artists who taught me to see, to record and interpret the land and space around me.
+IDuring my formative years I was significantly influenced and taught by the Modernist Prairie artists of the of the day, my connection to fine art was through the Mendel Art Gallery, private art collections, visits to artist's studio, teachers who were artists, poets, writers - each taught me to see, to record and interpret the land and space around me.

 Venturing from the Prairies to Parson's School of Design at the age of 18, the urban landscape of New York City and the world opened up to me a new way of seeing.
 NYC fostered a need to find oneself amidst the throngs of people, buildings and ideas and it began to solidify my drive to explore the ideas around belonging as it is rooted in place or places, personally and professionally.